Obfuscating Kernel Drivers Without Crashing

 }

-Every block enters and exits through the dispatcher.
-The actual case values in the switch do not directly correspond to the state values being assigned.
-The XOR layer means static analysis cannot determine the execution order without solving the key for every transition.
+Every block enters and exits through the central dispatcher.
+The case values in the switch do not correspond directly to the state values assigned during transitions because the XOR layer sits between them.
+Static analysis cannot determine execution order without solving the key for every transition.

-Kernelcloak wraps this pattern in macros that handle the state machine plumbing:
+Kernelcloak expresses this pattern through macros that handle the state machine plumbing:

 KC_FLAT_FUNC(process_request, int type) {